Changelog

 New subdomain

-Launched venue.koher.app — quarterly interactive art experiences exploring AI judgment.
+Launched venue.koher.app — quarterly interactive art experiences exploring AI judgement.
 Season 1 "You Are The Model" opens: visitors judge design concepts under time pressure with partial information, then compare their patterns to an AI's.

 Added